Spacious 2-floor apartment in a converted 17th century olive mill.

 The accommodation: The front door opens onto the first floor landing with a galleried mezzanine floor to accommodate the two stone arches of the old mill.
 The arches had housed the machinery for the olive presses and now create an impressive feature to dominate the living area.
 The salon/dining room is a large and comfortable terracotta-tiled area with Provencal style fireplace.
 Hand painted tiles cover the worktop and breakfast bar.
 Two sets of French windows open onto the southern terrace overlooking the river, and another triple set opens to the loggia and the eastern terrace by the side of a water-race and the river.
 The large south facing terrace has an electrically operated awning.

 The kitchen is well equipped, with fridge/freezer, dishwasher, washing machine and gas cooker.

-> There are two double bedrooms with river views.
+There are three double bedrooms with river views.
 Bedroom 1 with ensuite bathroom – double aspect with king sized bed which can be split into two singles – bedroom 2 has two single beds.
+Bedroom 3 has a double bed 140cms.
 There is a second bathroom with twin basins and a large shower and a second separate toilet.

-> Below in the shared gardens is the swimming pool about 10×5
+Below in the shared gardens is the swimming pool about 10×5

 The apartment has its own integral garage within the building for the exclusive use of guests..

 A large communal garden makes attractive use of terraces and paths leading down to the river and the swimming pool,the latter cleverly set into the rock overlooking the river.
 On the opposite side of the river are steep tree-covered cliffs.

 There is a TV and a wifi connection.